VA FileMan V. 22.2 Programmer Manual Banner

 ...CROSS-REFERENCE IS SET

-This example shows the extended pointer syntax used to specify a field in another file.
-The patient's NAME is used as a lookup value in the Monitor file.
-A new Monitor entry is created by the trigger.
-In a sense, this trigger really updates two fields in Monitor file, NAME and TIME.
+This example (Figure 414) shows the extended pointer syntax used to specify a field in another file.
+The patient's NAME is used as a lookup value in the (fictitious) MONITOR file.
+A new (fictitious) MONITOR file entry is created by the trigger.
+In a sense, this trigger really updates two fields in the (fictitious) MONITOR file, NAME, and TIME.

-An alternative extended pointer syntax is NAME IN MONITOR FILE:TIME.
-This syntax is exactly equivalent to NAME:MONITOR:TIME, and may better express the meaning of the extended syntax if you are a new user.
+An alternative extended POINTER syntax is NAME IN MONITOR FILE:TIME.
+This syntax is exactly equivalent to NAME:MONITOR:TIME and can better express the meaning of the extended syntax if you are a new user.